iotaledger/goshimmer/documentation/docs/welcome.md

 ---
 description: GoShimmer is a prototype node software exploring the implementation of IOTA 2.0.
-This wiki helps the reader to understand the basic concepts and ideas behind the Coordicide, and how its modules are implemented in GoShimmer.
+This wiki helps the reader to understand the basic concepts and ideas behind Coordicide, and how its modules are implemented in GoShimmer.
 image: /img/logo/goshimmer_light.png
 keywords:
 - welcome